saanna225/RAG_model/README.md

 # RAG_model
-A mini chatbot answering questions for few documents of MRI implementations and guidelines.
+A mini chatbot answering questions on few documents of MRI implementations and guidelines.